 Most early instances of Fantastic Racism were based on groups at odds over superficial matters but if the groups have real and important differences, it can fall into a Fantastic Aesop that trivializes their conflict just because it's analogous to some real-world group of humans that are at odds for some mundane reason.

 This is a subtrope of Serious Business.
 Related to Humans Kill Wantonly and Fantastic Racism.
 See Felony Misdemeanor for when it's humans acting like this, and it doesn't (usually) end in war.
 Compare Pretext for War, where two sides seize upon any reason they can to go to war, without actually caring about the reason itself.
 When it's a mere domestic squabble, it might be a Toilet Seat Divorce.
+See also Blue and Orange Morality, which can potentially justify this trope.

 open/close all folders